rhysd/vim-lsp-ale/README.md

 When opening a source code including some lint errors, vim-lsp will receive the errors from language server and ALE will report the errors in the buffer.

+ALE supports also many external programs.
+All errors can be seen in one place.
+The above example enables vim-lsp and golint.

 For more details, see [the documentation](./doc/vim-lsp-ale.txt).